Are you juggling being a Carer and working?

 The aims of the project are several, including providing support and advice to Carers who may have given up work, wish to work for the first time or are seeking a new direction that will fit in around their caring role.

 We will be looking at training and employment opportunities and helping Carers to identify and utilise skills that they may already possess.
 All of us learn, sometimes without even realising it from our caring responsibilities, running a home, being a parent and of course many will have worked previously, either voluntary or paid, gaining valuable experience as we go.

-If you’d like to find out more about ways we can help, please contact Chrissy on 01432 356068.
+If you’d like to find out more, please contact Chrissy on 01432 356068.